research-team/robot-dream/doc/architecture.md

 This is high-level representation of the overall structure of the robotic system.
 The **RobotLifeCycle** component provides proper functions for the real-time operations of a robotic system including storage of the **wake** phase experience with semantic tagging and translation into the **sleeping brain**.

+...
+Rewrite the paragraphs below

+So "closest" to a robot layer of the system is a **driver** that responsible for sending the actual commands for the robot over appropriate channel (bluetooth, wi-fi, etc.).
+On the other side driver interacts with the next layer of abstract commands (hardware abstraction layer).
+Driver should translate abstract commands into concrete ones for particular robotic system.

+"Abstract commands" we should keep in mind that this term (and module) should include representation for sensory signals flowing in the opposite direction: from robot to control system.
+Moreover this layer might include representation for internal states of the control system like "pleasure" and "pain", or just "reward" and "punishment".

+The central part of the system is a cognitive architecture implementation.
+Here we adopt "model of six" proposed by Marvin Minsky.
+For the prototype we need to implement the first two layers, namely, instinctive and learned.

 #####Semantic tagging

 Semantic tagging is the association process of several sensory inputs channels using temporal window.